What’s in your toolkit? Having the right tools makes lighter work of tough tasks.

 What’s your business capability?
 Our tool for you.

 To measure your business capability, we’re offering a mini version of our Capability Assessment to enable you to do your scores.
-Please download this template.
-This is the perfect time of year to assess yourself.
+This is the perfect time of year to assess yourself, so head to this page to get started.

 Each requirement, for example, sourcing clients, is marked at each step with either a tick or a cross depending on whether you have that specific requirement for that step.
 If you have a cross for one of the steps, then all the boxes beneath it will also be a cross.
 I.e., You cannot have fully implemented a strategy without having documented the strategy in the first place.